biom8er/phymes/phymes-book/src/phymes-app/ui.md

 ![subjects](../assets/2025-07-05_phymes-app_subjects.png)

 A list of subject associated with the active session plan.
 A table shows the schema of the subject tables along with the number if rows.
-The subject tables can be extended by uploading tables in comma deliminated CSV format with headers that match the subject.
+The subject tables can be extended or replaced by uploading tables in comma deliminated CSV format with headers that match the subject.
 The subject tables can also be downloaded in comma deliminated CSV format.
 Note that all of the parameters for describing how processors process streaming messages are subject tables.
 Extending the subject tables for a processors parameters will update the processors parameters on the next run.
 Note that the message history is also a subject table.
 Extending the messages table is the equivalent of human in the loop.

 ### Tasks